softwaremill/jekyll-softwaremill/_posts/company/2016-06-01-kafka-streams-how-does-it-fit-stream-landscape.md

 A standard set of stream operations is available, such as `map` and `filter`, both on element keys & values.
 It is also possible to map a single element to multiple elements using `flatMap` - however here we can only map to an `Iterable`, not a `KStream`, so it’s not a “real” flat map; however as the assumption is that most streams are infinite, flat mapping to a stream wouldn’t make sense anyway.

-It is possible to write the results to a Kafka topic (`to`), or wite & continue processing (`through`).
+It is possible to write the results to a Kafka topic (`to`), or write & continue processing (`through`).

 We can also `transform`/`process` elements using a custom processor, which can be stateful.
 This operation is useful for custom, hand-written aggregations.

 However, the most interesting operations are joins & aggregations.
 It is possible to inner/outer/left join two `KStream`s, a `KStream` to a `KTable` or two `KTables`.
 For example, left-joining a user-purchases stream to a user-address table, it is possible to enrich each purchase element with the address of the buyer, flip the key-value pairs and compute aggregate data on in which city butter is most popular.
 This particular type of join works by storing the current (local) `KTable` state in the local store, and looking up a value for each incoming stream element.
-Another join type is for two `KStreams`; it is then mandatory to specify a time window, in which elements from both elements will be matched.
+Another join type is for two `KStreams`; it is then mandatory to specify a time window, in which elements from both streams will be matched.
 For the joins to work, both streams must use same types of keys, as the joins always match on the key values.

 As for aggregations, we can `count`, `reduceByKey`, obtaining a table with incremental reductions for each key.
 Here also the local store is used, to store the current reduction for each key.
 This is a specialized version of `aggregateByKey`, where you can specify arbitrary value aggregations.
 It is also possible to do time-windowed aggregations, arbitrarily specifying the window step & length (giving overlapping or disjoint windows)